jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 39B Persons who may be given hearing authority
 (1) This section applies when a local authority wants to apply any of sections 33, 34, and section 34A to give authority to 1 person or a group of persons to conduct a hearing on—
-  (a) an application for a resource consent that is notified; or (b) a notice of requirement given under section 168 or section 189; or (c) a request under clause 21(1) of Schedule 1 for a change to be made to a plan.
+  (a) an application for a resource consent; or
+  (b) a notice of requirement given under section 168 or section 189; or (c) a request under clause 21(1) of Schedule 1 for a change to be made to a plan; or (d) a review of a resource consent; or
+  (e) an application to change or cancel a condition of a resource consent; or (f) a proposed policy statement or plan that is notified under clause 5 of Schedule 1; or (g) any matter under section 357C.
 (2) If the local authority wants to give authority to 1 person, it may do so only if the person is accredited.
-(3) If the local authority wants to give authority to a group of persons that has a chairperson, it may do so only if the chairperson is accredited.
+(3) If the local authority wants to give authority to a group of persons that has a chairperson, it may do so only if— (a) all persons in the group, including the chairperson, are accredited; or (b) the chairperson is accredited and there are exceptional circumstances that do not provide the time or opportunity to ensure that all persons in the group are accredited.
-(4) If the local authority wants to give authority to a group of persons, whether or not the group has a chairperson, it may do so only if over half of all the persons are accredited.
+(4) If the local authority wants to give authority to a group of persons that does not have a chairperson, it may do so only if—
+  (a) all the persons in the group are accredited; or (b) over half of all the persons in the group are accredited and there are exceptional circumstances that do not provide the time or opportunity to ensure that all persons in the group are accredited.

 ### 39C Effect of lack of accreditation
 (1) This section applies when a local authority purports to give authority under section 39B to a person or group of persons, but does not in fact give it because the person, chairperson of the group, or members of the group are not accredited as required by the section.